mrtrpak/Google-Ads-Certification-Training/README.md

 category header followed by values and each has a max limit of 25 char (Google recommends 12 for phone).

 - **Call Extensions:**  Expected leads via calls or call centers removing the need to manually dial the number.

+- **Location Extension:** Physical address and can also feature phone number, hours of operation and a map marker to determine distance from business.
+Excellent for "brick and mortar est."

+- **Price Extension:** Shows transparence about pricing to attract clicks b/c they are accepting of your pricing.
+Can include a header & 25 char each (Google recommends 12 char limit for mobile.

+- **App Extension:** Little install buttons only for searches on mobile and tablet devices for increased visibility.
+Direct install for easy engagement from the user and directed to phone's corrsponding app store.

+- **Promotion Extionsion:** Highlight bargains and promotions based on monetary or percentage discounts.
+Will appear under your ad with a price-tag icon.
+Can display offer dates, promotion codes and up to 20 char for added info.
+This acts as a conversion shortcut.
+User navigated straight to promotion.

+- **Lead Form Extension [BETA]:** Attach lead form to mobile search ads to collect contact info from them directly.
+This encourages conversion with automated info filled in for the user with Google info.
+The Leads are stored by Google up to 30 days and downloaded via CSV file.
+Thusly used as either marketing calls or remarketing lists to re-engage user for conversions.

+- **Image Extension [BETA]:** Allows advertisers to insert a complementary image next to their search ads.
+Accepts both square and landscape images however a square is mandatory and landscape is optional.
+Recommended pixel size is 1200x1200 for square 1200x628 for landscape and ratio of 1.91:1.

 **Benefits:**
 - Visibility: By adding more content to your ad, extensions give your ad greater prominence on the